codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 If you installed **dev** branch or cloned nodecg-io directly from GitHub all the samples should be already installed (you can move to step 2).
 In case you installed the **production** branch of nodecg-io, you may have to download the sample before you can use it.
-In case you already installed it previously you can move on to step 2.
 Installing and uninstalling of sample bundles can be done with the nodecg-io CLI.
+This can be done as follows.

 Run this command inside your NodeCG folder: